USFWS/secas-story-map/README.md

 This task watches the `app/images/markers/` directory for any `svg` file.
 It optimizes the svg using imagemin and imagemin-svgo.
 Files are copied to `dist/images` for use in the application.
 Any time you add a new svg this task will automatically run.

+#### Project Data

+Project data is stored as GeoJSON in the `app/data` directory.
+One file represents the tabular data neccessary (stored in a Google sheet, downloaded as an CSV, converted to GeoJSON) to display markers on the map.
+The other file represents the area of interest associated with that marker displayed as a polygon.
+Both of these files are watched by the `npm start` task and minified to reduce file size.

 ### License

 This project is in the Public Domain.